Odé History, Family Crest & Coats of Arms

 The surname Odé was first found in Yorkshire where they held a family seat as Lords of the manor of Storkhouse, Gisburn, and Withernsea in that shire.
 They are conjecturally believed to be descended from Count Odo who was also ancestor of the Counts of Aumale and the Lords of Holderness.

-Important Dates for the Odé family
+Early History of the Odé family

 This web page shows only a small excerpt of our Odé research.
 Another 67 words (5 lines of text) are included under the topic Early Odé History in all our PDF Extended History products and printed products wherever possible.